joeytakeda/engl507/docs/log.md

 We rewrote the text so that it was in pure MarkDown ([here](dc.txt))and then converted it to this:

-![David Copperfield](../images/dc3.png "HTML version of DC")
+![David Copperfield](../images/dc3.png "HTML version of DC") HTML version of *David Copperfield*

-![David Copperfield Source](../images/dc4.png "HTML code version of DC") [Source file](dc.html)
+![David Copperfield Source](../images/dc4.png "HTML code version of DC") HTML source of *David Copperfield*

-### Workshop 2:

-An edition faithful to temporality: A Temporary Memory analepsis/prolepsis

-One table of contents:
-The structural elements of the text
-Grouped by original publication dates

-TOC 2:
-Index of internal reference

-Theme/trope:
-Meta-moments, p17, ‘I remember this blah…’
+[Source file](dc.html)

+I'm interested in the flatness of MarkDown.
+Flatness is certainly an aesthetic of minimalism (I think of Apple's branding; also, Brent Lin's work on Deleuze and Guattari, marketing, Urban Outfitters, and minimalism is helpful here), but is it one of accessibility?
+That is, how does flatness present more barriers than it might seem?
+Hierarchy, at least in digital infrastructures, is important to denote embeddness and relation.
+While precendence within flatness can be represented visually, how can one navigate flatness?

-Workshop 3: Designing an exhibit
+### Workshop 2: Designing an exhibit

+**Instructions**:
-Select a collection of materials
+* Select a collection of materials
-Identify a theme (or exhibit title) for navigating the theme Select a space on campus
+* Identify a theme (or exhibit title) for navigating the theme
+* Select a space on campus
-Detail + sketch: [tactile, digital, both?]
+* Detail + sketch: [tactile, digital, both?]
-Materials and their location
+* Materials and their location
-Descriptions and their location
+* Descriptions and their location
-Curatorial decisions and their location
+* Curatorial decisions and their location

 Joy Kogawa stuff at UBC.
 Determining the proper stairs to put the exhibit; the geography of the disciplines in Clearihue